nohitha/CS50-lecture-update/README.md

 * runoff -> to find who wins in election by runoff method.
 # Completed week 5 lecture (Data Structures)
 # Pointers
+* recap of malloc.
+* small video of pointer fun with binky.
+Initially pointers does not point anything.
+Pointer pointing to a location is called pointee.
 # Resizing arrays
+* One solution is to allocate more memory in a larger area that’s free, and move our array there, where it has more space.
+But we’ll need to copy our array, which becomes an operation with running time of O(n), since we need to copy each of n elements in an array.
 # Data Structures
 # Linked Lists
 # More data structures